KARL KENDRICK T. CHUA

 National Economic and Development Authority

-Karl Kendrick T. Chua was appointed Acting Secretary of NEDA on April 17, 2020.
+Karl Kendrick T. Chua became Acting Secretary of NEDA on April 20, 2020.

 His top three priorities upon being appointed amid the COVID19 crisis include: fast-tracking the National ID System, the economic recovery plan, and the Build, Build, Build Program.